zplayads/PlayableAdMobDemo-android/README-EN.md

 ![image](imgs/014mediationgroupcreate7.png)

-Note: You are available to use the following ID when testing(not charge).
+Note: You are available to use the following ID when testing(no charge).
 Please switch to the ID you applied in production mode.

 |Ad Format|App_ID|Ad_Unit_id|
 |---|---|---|